ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_addingremovingservices).

-## Backing up and restoring management components for instances that have Veeam on IBM Cloud installed
+## Backing up and restoring management components for instances with Veeam on IBM Cloud installations
 {: #managing-veeam-backup-and-replication}

 The Veeam on {{site.data.keyword.cloud_notm}} service can be configured to back up the management components by using the Veeam console.
 For more information, see [Backing up components](/docs/services/vmwaresolutions/archiref/solution?topic=vmware-solutions-solution_backingup).